Freezing weather and border bottlenecks as Ukrainians flee war | Law-Order

 Her town of Kalush in western Ukraine had been relatively calm before she set off.
 "Only sirens were wailing," Tanya said.

 Poland, whose Ukrainian community of around 1 million is the region's largest, has welcomed many people escaping Ukraine.
-Polish border authorities said more than 281,000 have entered Poland since Feb.
-24, with at least another 28,000 arriving on Monday.
+Polish border authorities said almost 327,000 have entered Poland since Feb.
+24, with around 73,300 arriving on Monday.

 At Medyka, Poland's busiest border crossing, officials loaded new arrivals into tour buses before ferrying them to a reception centre in the nearby town of Przemysl where friends, relatives and volunteers waited.
 New arrivals huddled in blankets around fires as they waited in the snowy, cold weather to leave the reception centre.